 - Are the fees for your cloud storage service not worth the amount of storage you get?

 - Do you want to clean up old files that you only occasionally reference?

 - Need a better place to run large applications from, or have programs you want to run on more than one computer?

 If you’re saying yes to any of these, then there’s a good chance you would benefit from an external drive.
 It’ll give you space and security that you need.

 However, an external drive might not be the best choice for you if you only have a few files that need storage, or if you already have a backup of your computer for example via backup software.
 In that case, using a small flash drive or an online cloud storage provider might be the better option.

 The number one consideration when buying an external drive is how much space it has to offer.
-Depending what type of files you'll be storing and how long you want the drive to last, you may want more or less space.
+Depending on what type of files you’ll be storing and how long you want the drive to last, you may want more or less space.
 However, when buying an external drive you should be getting at minimum 128GB, as anything less will be better served by a flash drive.
 Many people will be much more satisfied with closer to 1 TB of storage though since space tends to disappear faster than you would think.

 Type: HDD and SSD

 External drives come in two types: HDD and SSD.
 The former is what is normally referred to as a “hard drive”, since it uses a physical spinning disk to read and write data, while the latter, sometimes called a solid-state drive, actually uses flash memory and stores everything electronically and has no moving parts.
 An HDD tends to be cheaper, but SSDs are faster and more reliable.